Continuous Design and Reprogramming of Totimorphic Structures for Space Applications: Supplemental movie captions

-Reconfiguration of the Totimorphic lattice from a focal length of $2D$ to $1D$.
+\paragraph{Caption for Movie S3b.} \textbf{Adjusting telescope properties through lattice reconfiguration.} Reconfiguration of the Totimorphic lattice from a focal length of $2D$ to $1D$.
 On the left, a zoom-in of the lattice is shown.
 On the right, the reflected light is shown.
 The red dot indicates the target focal point.